RobinGhosh64/sapintegration_from_azure/README.md

-3. The XSD's does show an ArrayOf TELE_MOB (no ArrayOf at all)
+3. The XSD's does not show an ArrayOf TELE_MOB (no ArrayOf at all)

 ![App Service Basic Tab](images/Create-Customer-XSD.JPG)